 In 2014, we launched the first application of our platform to analyze NGS data for cancer diagnosis.
-As of March 31, 2021, we had approximately 240 applications used by healthcare providers, clinical and life sciences research laboratories and biopharmaceutical companies for precision medicine across oncology, rare diseases, infectious diseases, cardiology, neurology, metabolism and other disease areas.
+As of June 30, 2021, we had approximately 330 applications used by healthcare providers, clinical and life sciences research laboratories and biopharmaceutical companies for precision medicine across oncology, rare diseases, infectious diseases, cardiology, neurology, metabolism and other disease areas.
 In 2019, we launched our solution for radiomics data that enables longitudinal monitoring of cancer patients and tumor progression throughout their disease journey.
 Today, we believe that our SOPHiA platform, commercialized under the name "SOPHiA DDM," is one of the most widely used decentralized analytics platform globally for clinical genomics.
-As of March 31, 2021, we served more than 750 hospital, laboratory and biopharma customers globally through our SOPHiA platform and related solutions, products and services, and our SOPHiA platform has supported the analysis of more than 700,000 genomic profiles and has been utilized in clinical trials and research projects discussed in more than 200 peer-reviewed publications.
+As of June 30, 2021, we served approximately 780 hospital, laboratory and biopharma customers globally through our SOPHiA platform and related solutions, products and services, and our SOPHiA platform has supported the analysis of more than 770,000 genomic profiles and has been utilized in clinical trials and research projects discussed in more than 250 peer-reviewed publications.
+As of June 30, 2021, we had approximately 365 recurring SOPHiA platform customers (defined as the number of customers who generated revenue during the specified time period, which, in this case, is the twelve months ended June 30, 2021).
 We commercialize our SOPHiA platform and related solutions, products and services as Research Use Only ("RUO") and Conformité Européenne ("CE") in vitro device ("IVD") products.
+In the United States, our products are labeled and sold for research use only and not for the diagnosis or treatment of disease.
+Because such products are not intended for use in clinical practice and diagnostics and cannot make clinical or diagnostic claims, the U.S. Food and Drug Administration (the "FDA") regulations require that RUO products be labeled "For Research Use Only.
+Not for use in diagnostic procedures."
+In the European Union (the "EU"), we have self-certified our products without the intervention of a notified body in order to affix the CE marking.